-Contaminant (Units) Level Detected MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Chlorine (ppm) 0.29 RAA Range: 0-0.5 MRDL =4 MRDLG =4 No Water additive used to control microbes Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
+Contaminant (Units) Level Detected MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Chlorine (ppm) 0.5 RAA Tested monthly in 2020 MRDL =4 MRDLG =4 No Water additive used to control microbes Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
 Some people who drink water containing chlorine well in excess of the MRDL could experience stomach discomfort.
 Chromium (ppb) 5 100 100 No Discharge from steel and pulp mills; erosion of natural deposits Some people who use water containing chromium well in excess of the MCL over many years could experience allergic dermatitis.
-Fluoride (ppm) 1.1 4 4 No Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
-Fluoride in drinking water at half the MCL or more may cause mottling of children's teeth, usually in children less than nine years old.
-Mottling also known as dental fluorosis, may include brown staining and/or pitting of the teeth, and occurs only in developing teeth before they erupt from the gums.
-Volatile Organic Contaminants - Last tested 7/2/2019 Total Trihalomethan (TTHM) (ppb) 4.7 es 80 N/A No By-product of drinking water chlorination Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+Fluoride (ppm) 1.1 4 4 No Erosion of natura deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
+Fluoride in drinking water Volatile Orga nants - ted 7/2/20 19 Total Trihalomethan (TTHM) (ppb) es 4.7 80 N/A No By-product of drinking water chlorination Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.

-SECONDARY CONTAMINANTS Secondary MCLs (SMCL) Level Detected Date Treatment technique (if any) SMCL Specific contaminant criteria and reason for monitoring Chloride 14 1/2/2019 N/A 250 Wastewater, road salt, water softeners, (ppm) corrosion Iron (ppm) 0.040 1/2/2019 N/A 0.3 Geological рН 7.17 1/2/2019 N/A 6.5-8.5 Precipitation and geology Sodium (ppm) 8.8 1/2/2019 N/A 250 We are required to regularly sample for sodium Sulfate (ppm) 7.9 1/2/2019 N/A 250 Naturally occurring
+SECONDARY CONTAMINANTS Secondary MCLs (SMCL) Level Detected Date Treatment technique (if any) SMCL Specific contaminant criteria and reason for monitoring Chloride(ppm) 14 1/2/2019 N/A 250 Wastewater, road salt, water softeners, corrosion Fluoride (ppm) 1.1 1/2/2019 N/A 2 At low levels, fluoride can help prevent cavities, but children drinking water with more than 2 ppm of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
+Iron (ppm) 0.040 1/2/2019 N/A 0.3 Geological рН 7.17 1/2/2019 N/A 6.5-8.5 Precipitation and geology Sodium (ppm) 8.8 1/2/2019 N/A 250 We are required to regularly sample for sodium Sulfate (ppm) 7.9 1/2/2019 N/A 250 Naturally occurring

-This report was prepared by: GILFORD WELL COMPANY, INC. 1440 Lake Shore Road ♦ Gilford, NH 03249 (603) 524-6343 ♦ www.gilfordwell.com
+This report was prepared by:

+GILFORD WELL COMPANY, INC.

+1440 Lake Shore Road ♦ Gilford, NH 03249

+(603) 524-6343 ♦ www.gilfordwell.com